Airway Orthodontic to Improve Healthy Breathing

 Individuals with airway disorders may show one or more of the following:

-Snoring, mouth breathing, pauses in breathing during sleep, restless nights, daytime sleepiness, snorting or gasping, nighttime sweating or bedwetting, difficulty gaining weight, short attention span or hyperactivity, and learning or behavioral challenges.
+Snoring, mouth breathing, pauses in breathing during sleep, restless nights, daytime sleepiness, snorting or gasping, nighttime sweating or bedwetting, teeth grinding, difficulty paying attention, mood swings, behavior concerns, and learning challenges.

-Recognizing these signs early allows for timely evaluation and effective treatment.
+Recognizing these signs early allows for timely evaluation.

 What Causes OSA and SDB?